snotskie/ttrpg/site/src/index.md

 !!! compat "Session Shop: Lost"
     Regardless of your starting Lifestyle, at the end of a session you may spend ①① to change your Lifestyle to Lost.
 Then, at the end of a later session you may spend ①①① to change your Lifestyle to any other option.

     **💎 Lost:** You feel a disconnect from your own past or former sense of self, perhaps because of an exile from your home, an erased memory, or a period of transition or deep self-reflection.
 When you have sparks, they take on an erratic or liminal aspect.
-Upgrading your History die costs ① less each time, and when you perform Spark Stat Checks using History it costs only $2$ Blessing instead.
+Upgrading your History die costs ① less each time, and when you perform Spark Stat Checks using History it costs only ③ instead.

 Moreover, each character has a History Basic Stat, which is used to perform actions more related to the character's backstory more than to the other Basic Stats.